 BA (Hons) Health and Wellbeing, Edgehill University Edge Hill University

-I am currently Principal Investigator for a Chief Scientist Office funded study: Understanding the needs of homecare workers supporting people with dementia and cancer
+As Principal Investigator, I have recently completed a Chief Scientist Office funded study: Understanding the needs of homecare workers supporting people with dementia and cancer.

 Wider research interests include:

 Health and Welfare: Integrating health and social care services

 Evans J, Methven K & Cunningham N (2019) Linkage of social care and hospital admissions data to explore non-delivery of planned home care for older people in Scotland.
 Quality in Ageing and Older Adults, 20 (2), pp. 48-55. https://doi.org/10.1108/QAOA-05-2018-0018

 Cunningham N, Cunningham TR & Robertson J (2019) Understanding and Measuring the Wellbeing of Carers of People with Dementia.
 Gerontologist, 59 (5), pp. e552-e564. https://doi.org/10.1093/geront/gny018

 Cunningham N, Cowie J, Watchman K & Methven K (2019) Understanding the training and education needs of homecare workers supporting people with dementia and cancer: A systematic review of reviews.
 Dementia. https://doi.org/10.1177/1471301219859781

 Cunningham NA, Abhyankar P, Cowie J, Galinsky J & Methven K (2018) Regenerative medicine: Stroke survivor and carer views and motivations towards a proposed stem cell clinical trial using placebo neurosurgery.
 Health Expectations, 21 (1), pp. 367-378. https://doi.org/10.1111/hex.12632